leoloveisme/veronika/timeline.md

 December - North Thailand - (in the hills of Thailand the decision to become friends with cold is made) Ice swimming(s)
-Iceland
-USA
-Latin Amerika

-November 2024 - India again (first trip to the places of memory, then down to Auroville) May 2025 - Viper bite, Coma, Transport from India to Slovenia 2025 - Eduard returns to Slovenia (better cheaper medicine) to be with Veronika (now in coma) August 2025 - Waking up from coma
-August 2025 - death

 Expansion Years / Nomadic Phase

 December 2006
-North Thailand (mountain regions).
+North Thailand (mountain regions)
 Decision to “become friends with cold” despite tropical latitude — internal paradox established.

-January–February 2007
+January–February
 First deliberate ice / cold-water immersions (rivers, mountain water, early discipline).
+Training with Iceman - Wim Hoff

+Nomadic / Expansion Phase

-Summer 2008 (June–July)
+Summer (June–July)
 Iceland.
 Cold formalized as philosophy; nature as teacher rather than adversary.

-2009–2011
-United States.
-Fragmented stays; contrast between excess, speed, and inner emptiness.

-2012–2015
-Latin America (multiple countries).
-Slow time, body knowledge, ritual, and earth-based healing traditions.

-Nomadic / Expansion Phase

-Summer 2009 (June–July)
-Iceland
 Cold mastered rather than feared
 Landscape as mirror of inner emptiness and clarity

-2011–2012
-USA
+United States
+Fragmented stays; contrast between excess, speed, and inner emptiness.
 Exposure to scale, speed, alienation
 Emotional fragmentation increases

-2014–2016
-Latin America
+Latin America (multiple countries).
+Slow time, body knowledge, rituals, and earth-based healing traditions.
 Heat, chaos, spirituality, and sensuality
 Contrast to Icelandic austerity

+November 2024 - India again (first trip to the places of memory, then down to Auroville) May 2025 - Viper bite, coma, transport from India to Slovenia 2025 - Eduard returns to Slovenia (better cheaper medicine) to be with Veronika (now in coma) August 2025 - Waking up from coma
+August 2025 - death